Your expert guide to procurement: Processes, types, and stages

 • Accountability: Team members executing the procurement process are deemed responsible for their actions, including any decisions made.
 To ensure team member accountability, fail-safe mechanisms may be put in place.

-• Value for money: Funds be managed efficiently through initiatives like in-depth risk assessments and cost-benefit analysis.
-The quality of goods must be considered when vetting a possible purchase and the value it presents for its price.
+• Value for money: Funds should be managed efficiently through initiatives like in-depth risk assessments and cost-benefit analyses.
+The quality of goods must be considered when vetting a possible purchase as the value it presents for its price.

-• Transparency: Relevant key procurement information should be readily available to anyone within the company, to suppliers, and even to the public.
+• Transparency: Relevant key procurement information should be readily available to anyone within the company, suppliers, and even the public.

 • Fair dealing: Suppliers should be treated with fairness.
 This includes keeping commercial information confidential when applicable.
 Public companies cannot impose any limiting constraints on suppliers.

 • Integrity: Procurement funds are to be used for their designated purpose.
-Procurement agents should always strive to establish trust, be reliable, strive for honesty, and take ownership of responsibilities.
+Procurement agents should always strive to establish trust, be reliable, act honestly, and take ownership of responsibilities.

-• Effectiveness: The procurement process should always aim to maximize value and minimize waste.
+• Effectiveness: The procurement process should maximize value and minimize waste.

-• Responsiveness: Communication expectations should be met at all times to establish trust and streamline procurement activities.
+• Responsiveness: Communication expectations should always be met, thus establishing trust and streamlining procurement activities.

 • Legality: Procurement agents are to conform to legal procurement requirements.